 The San Sebastian Winery began creating local wine in 1983 and opened its doors in 1996.
 The historic building in downtown St. Augustine was Henry Flagler’s 1923 East Coast Railway Building.

 You can taste any of San Sebastian Winery’s Florida-grown wines for free at a complimentary tour of the winery.
 Tours run Monday through Saturday, 10 a.m. – 6 p.m. and Sunday, 11 a.m. – 6 p.m.
 Kids can join tours, but not taste the wine.

-Legend has it that pirates once traveled to St. Augustine to loot this home, the former home of the royal Spanish treasurer.
-(Note: if your kids are interested in pirates, you might want to visit the The Pirate & Treasure Museum – but you’ll have to pay for it.)
+Legend has it that pirates once traveled to St. Augustine to loot this home, the former home of the royal Spanish treasurer, one of the fun free things to do in St. Augustine, Florida.
+(Note: if your kids are interested in pirates, you might want to visit the Pirate & Treasure Museum – but you’ll have to pay for it.)